 The conversation ended abruptly and I could sense the doctors was upset and did not agree with me.

 A study about uterine windows was published in the Journal of Obstetrics and Gynecology.
 The authors studied 30 women with prior uterine dehiscence (uterine windows) and 14 women who had prior uterine rupture (torn uterine muscle).
 They recommended early, repeat c-section ( 1 to 4 weeks before their due dates) in these patients and no major complication occurred.
 Furthermore in these 44 women only 6% of these patients had asymptomatic uterine windows at the time of repeat c-section.

 The conclusion of the study was women with prior uterine rupture or uterine windows can have excellent outcomes in future pregnancy if they are followed closely and have early delivery by repeat c-section.

-This study made me feel better about my advice to patients and my personal experience in obstetrics.
+This study made me feel better about my advice to patients seeking tubal reversal after having a uterine window.

 Uterine window and uterine rupture: Is tubal reversal possible?

-If you have been diagnosed with a uterine window and want a tubal reversal you can be reassured that if you are followed closely during future pregnancy and have early delivery by c-section then you have a good chance at having an excellent outcome.
+If you have been diagnosed with a uterine window and want a tubal reversal you can be reassured that if you are followed closely during future pregnancy then you have a good chance at having an excellent outcome.

-For more information about tubal reversal surgery call (919) 977-5050 or visit our website: Tubal Reversal With A Personal Choice
+For more information about tubal reversal surgery call (919) 977-5050 or visit our website to learn more about Dr Monteith: Tubal Reversal With A Personal Choice